trevorsaudi/trevorsaudi.github.io/content/posts/2024-06-11_asd/index.md

 ### 1. Package Payload

-- `Application Files`: This section contains the necessary appllications required for the packaged application to run.
+- `Application Files`: This section contains the necessary applications required for the packaged application to run.
 These can be EXEs, DLLs, Config files, resource files or any other type of file.

 ### 2. Footprint Files

-- `AppxManifest.xml`: This file contains metadata about the app apackage such as the entry points, capabilities, names of the package, version, publisher, dependencies, etc.
+- `AppxManifest.xml`: This file contains metadata about the app package such as the entry points, capabilities, names of the package, version, publisher, dependencies, etc.
 - `AppxBlockMap.xml`: To ensure file integrity, this file will contain the checksums of all the files in the package
 - `AppxSignature.p7x`: The digital signature verifying the publisher's identity and ensures that a package has not been tampered with
 - `CodeIntegrity.cat`: This file keeps a cryptographic catalogue file(hence the extension name) to ensure integrity and security of the package

-### Why MSIX

-- One interesting feature about the MSIX package format is that it supports differential updates, meaning, only the parts of the application that have changed can be updated using a single setup file.
-This allows for creation of udpater files for various applications.

 ## Package Support Framework

 - The Package Support Framework (PSF), is an open source kit in windows designed to facilitate installation and operation of applications in Windows.
 It helps one apply fixes to an application without modifying code.

 - It allows for extensive configuration to tailor the behaviour of applications.
-This customization allows resolving of specific compatibility issues without needing tob modify the original code.
+This customization allows resolving of specific compatibility issues without needing to modify the original code.

 <div class="center">
 <img src="/posts/2024-06-11_asd/images/psf.png">